searxng/searxng/docs/dev/result_types/index.rst

 The foundation for the typeless results was laid back in 2013 in the very first commit :commit:`ae9fb1d7d`, and the principle has not changed since then.
-At the time, the approach was perfectly adequate, but we have since evolved and the demands on SearXNG increase with every feature request.
+At the time, the approach was perfectly adequate, but we have since evolved and the demands on Zhensa increase with every feature request.

 **Motivation:** in the meantime, it has become very difficult to develop new features that require structural changes and it is especially hard for newcomers